Easy Homemade Whipped Cream Recipe

 2. Soft Peaks.
 After lifting the whisk out the cream will hold its lines but the top peaks will be soft and after a second or two will fall back on itself.

 4. Over Whipped.
-If you whip the cream to much it will start to break down and become grainy.
+Oh no. If you whip the cream to much it will start to break down and become grainy.
 The fats and liquids are now separating.
-If it is just starting to happen you can save it (see Whipping Cream Tips #7), otherwise you might as well keep going a make some butter.
+If it is just starting to happen you can save it (see Whipping Cream Tips #6), otherwise you might as well keep going a make some butter.
 Delicious cream it a too good to waste.

 - 1 cup (240ml) cold heavy whipping cream